Aer Lingus trade unions split over IAG offer

-DUBLIN Aer Lingus's two main trade unions have not softened their opposition to a takeover approach by International Consolidated Airlines Group (IAG), they said on Monday after a senior union official at the Irish airline said he backed the bid.
+DUBLIN Aer Lingus's AERL.I two main trade unions have not softened their opposition to a takeover approach by International Consolidated Airlines Group (IAG)(ICAG.L), they said on Monday after a senior union official at the Irish airline said he backed the bid.

 Myles Worth, secretary of Aer Lingus's Central Representative Council (CRC) -- a grouping of staff representatives from the company's trade unions -- dropped his opposition on Sunday in an apparent boost to the owner of British Airways.